SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 ## Adding an Internship
 Cool!
 You're ready to add an internship to the list.
 Follow these steps:

-1) Navigate to the file `contributions.jsonc`.
+1) Navigate to the file `contributions.json`.
 It should look something like this.
 ```jsonc
 [
     {